DraftShift/Docs/docs/hardware/modular_dock.md

 ### Frame
 The Modular Dock Frame can be considered to be the front of the dock.
 It consists of left, right, top and bottom pieces.

-The left and right pieces come in 2 variants, `standard` and `short`.
-This determines the height of the dock.
+The left and right pieces come in 2 variants, `standard` (170 mm) and `short` (130 mm).
+This determines the height of the dock as a function of how far below the top frame the crossbar sits.

 !!! warning "Short Frame Saves More Space?"
     Using the `short` version of the Frame can give you more printable area under the bed, but it does have some caveats.